tillwuebbers/DirectEngine/README.md

 - Go into the openxr-sdk dir, create build folder, cmake ..
 - Open the created solution and build the loader
 - Potentially have to copy the lib?
 (TODO)
+- Go into reactphysics3d, create build folder, cmake ..
+- Open reactphysics solution and run the install target
+- Adapt path in cmake or something (why is this all so awful)
 - Now you can run and build the main CMake project from within VS